Krupson/SevenSegPCF8574/README.md

 Just like setDouble but with integers.
 Returns true if whole number fits the display.

 ### void show()
-This method have to be executed in loop() without any delays between iterations.
+This method has to be executed in loop() without any delays between iterations.

 # Encoding
 As a **value** parameter you can pass one of predefined symbols or define your own.